Vehicle Inspection Requirements FAQ

 My vehicle will not pass inspection, what are my options?

-If after resonable efforts your vehicle will not pass a safety inspection, you can contact the Department of Public Safety at 801-965-4889 to see if you qualify for an exemption.
+If reasonable efforts have been made and your vehicle still will not pass an emission inspection, you can contact the appropriate county to see if you qualify for an exemption.